Chief of Police Jeffry W. Cossette

 Captain Michael Zakrzewski

-Captain Zakrzewski has served the City of Meriden for over 29 years, beginning his service as an auxiliary officer and then as a Patrol Officer.
+Captain Zakrzewski has served the City of Meriden for over 30 years, beginning his service as an auxiliary officer and then as a Patrol Officer.
 As a Patrol Officer he became interested in Accident Investigation and Reconstruction.
 He was certified as an Accident Reconstructionist and a Hostage/Crisis Negotiator.
 He was promoted to Patrol Sergeant in 1996 and Patrol Lieutenant in 2002.
 He was promoted to Captain of Patrol Operations in 2008 and Captain of Administrative Services in 2013.
 He has served as the commander of the Accident Investigation Unit, Reserve Officer Program, Hostage/Crisis Negotiation Team, and ATV Off-Road Enforcement Team.
 As a Lieutenant, he served as the Executive Officer of Police Operations and worked diligently to enhance our relationship with the citizens we serve through the Neighborhood Initiative Program.
 Captain Zakrzewski holds a Bachelor of Science Degree in Criminal Justice and a Masters Degree in Public Administration from Post University and is a graduate of the University of Louisville, Southern Police Institute 76th Commander Officer Development Course.
 He is a POSTC certified instructor in Accident Investigation and Motor Vehicle Law.
 He has received a number of department citations and awards and also serves on the department's Awards Board.
 Captain Zakrzewski can be reached by email or by telephone at (203) 630-6216.